limikael/ideas/MakeAtTheOnion.md

 components there.
 I write "vending machine".
 The thing I envision is probably more like a robotic vertical storage solution, with a gui on a touch screen that makes the experience to the user resemble that of a vending machine.

+For tools, this model can be implemented using the [SmartSocket](https://github.com/limikael/ideas/blob/master/SmartSocket.md) idea in this repository.

 ## MVP

 ___The minimal viable makerspace, so to speak, would be comprised of___